-- 9.-(1)-Legal aid to which this Article applies shall, subject to and in accordance with the provisions of this Part, be available for any person whose disposable income does not exceed (a) where legal aid is sought in connection with taking, defending or being a party to proceedings which include a claim in respect of personal injuries, the yearly sum of \\\\£10,9551: 9\\ - (b) in any other case, the yearly sum of presenting, 937;
+9. - (1) Legal and to which this Article applies shall, subject to and in accordance with the provisions of this Part, be available for any person whose disposable income does not exceed (a) where legal aid is sought in connection with taking, defending or being a party to proceedings which include a claim in respect of personal injuries, the yearly sum of $\pounds 10.955 \}{1.97}$

+(b) in any other case, the yearly sum of $t^{rm} \epsilon 9,937 i$;

-but a person may be refused legal aid-if-
+- but a person may be refused legal aid If-

-- (a) his disposable capital exceeds - (i) where legal aid is sought in connection with taking, defending or being a party to proceedings which include a claim in respect of personal injuries, 1 £8,560]; and - (ii) in any other case, | 24-£6,750|; and - (b) it appears that he can afford to proceed without legal aid. - (2) Regulations may provide that there shall be substituted- - (a) for the yearly sum-specified in paragraph (1), such other yearly sum as may be prescribed; - (b) for the capital sum so specified, such other capital sum as may be prescribed.
+- (s) his disposable capital exceeds

+-) where legal aid is sought in connection with taking, defending or being a party to proceedings which include a claim in respect of personal injuries, 1120 £8,560i; and

+- (ii) in any other case, |124 £6,750|; and

+- (b) it appears that he can afford to proceed without legal aid.

+(2)-Regulations may provide that there shall be substituted-

+- (a) for the yearly sum-specified in paragraph (1), such other yearly sum as may be prescribed; - (b) for the capital sum so spacified, such other capital sum as may be prescribed.